(Disponibles en anglais seulement pour le moment)

 Warden Ronnie LeBlanc called the Council meeting to order at 7:00 pm.

 2) (a) Approval of the Agenda

-The Warden asked that the following items be added to the Agenda.
+Warden Ronnie LeBlanc asked if there were any items to be added to the agenda.

-MOVED BY Councillor Hector Thibault and SECONDED BY Councillor Yvon LeBlanc that the proposed agenda be approved with the above noted revisions.
+MOVED BY Councillor Danny Hill and SECONDED BY Councillor Hector Thibault that the proposed agenda be approved as circulated.

 Warden Ronnie LeBlanc asked for any declarations of conflict of interest.

-MOVED BY Councillor Carl Deveau and SECONDED BY Councillor Yvon LeBlanc that the minutes of November 20, 2019 be accepted as circulated.
+MOVED BY Councillor Carl Deveau and SECONDED BY Councillor Danny Hill that the minutes of November 20, 2019 be accepted as circulated.

-MOVED BY Councillor Yvon LeBlanc and SECONDED BY Councillor Danny Hill that the minutes of September 5, 2018 be accepted as circulated.
+MOVED BY Councillor Carl Deveau and SECONDED BY Deputy Warden Nil Doucet that the minutes of December 4, 2019 be accepted as circulated.

 5) Business Arising from Previous Meetings